Parque nacional de Timanfaya

 ( Timanfaya National Park )

 Timanfaya National Park (Spanish: Parque Nacional de Timanfaya) is a Spanish national park in the southwestern part of the island of Lanzarote, in the Canary Islands.
 It covers parts of the municipalities Tinajo and Yaiza.
-The area is 51.07 square kilometres (19.72 sq mi), and the parkland is entirely made up of volcanic soil.
-The statue El Diablo by César Manrique is its symbol.
+The area is 51.07 square kilometres (19.72 sq mi), entirely made up of volcanic soil.
 It is the only National Park in Spain which is entirely geological.
-Timanfaya National Park represents a sign of recent and historical volcanism in the Macaronesian Region.
-The last volcanic eruptions occurred during the 18th century as well as in the 19th century.
+The statue El Diablo of César Manrique is its symbol.
+Timanfaya National Park represents a sign of recent and historical volcanism in the Macaronesian region.
+The last volcanic eruptions occurred in 1824, however, most of the area covered by the national park was transformed by the eruptive period from 1730 to 1736.

 Photographies by: